- Slow down when eating and try to pay close attention to your body’s signals.

 - If yes, what parts of the meal helped you to feel that way?

 - If no, what should you do differently next time?
 Was there something about the foods you ate, the place you were eating, or the people you were eating with that made you feel that way?

 - Remember that mindful eating takes practice but it’s never about being perfect!

 - Eat slowly.
 It takes about 20 minutes for your body to realize that it is full.
-So try to make the meal last for at least 20 minutes.
+So try to slow down, using some of the strategies listed above.

-- Portion out food before you eat it rather than eating straight from a bag, carton, or other container.
+- Plate food before you eat it rather than eating straight from a bag, carton, or other container.

 - Avoid skipping meals.
-Don’t let yourself get to the point when you are starving because this could trigger you to overeat.
+Try not to let yourself get to the point where you are starving because this could trigger you to overeat.

 - Check in with yourself.
 Pause in the middle of eating to check in with your body and to assess how hungry/or satisfied you are.

 - Stop and sit down while you eat.

 - Avoid distractions and focus on just the food.
 Take some deep breaths before you start eating in order to focus on yourself instead of an external stimulus such as your phone or computer.